 - When PEEP is set to Automatic, you can set an upper and/or lower PEEP limit for the PEEP controller - When Oxygen is set to Automatic, you can set the minimum Oxygen level for the Oxygen controller

-The Oxygenation map is displayed when you open the More window.
+The Oxygenation map is also displayed in the window.

 If both controls are set to Manual, the More tab is disabled.
 In this case, clicking Continue in the Target window opens the Controls window.